buzzfeed-openlab/twitter-pruner/README.md

 ```
 Feel free to play around with the arguments passed into the `show_worst_offenders()` method.

-Now, mute or unfollow people with the ~objective data~ you've collected.
+Now, you've got some ~objective data~ to work with.
+Mute/unfollow people with these insights!
 Rinse & repeat.